LukePappa/Ourism/text.md

-The essence of existence is the Divine.
-Asceticism, contemplative prayer, disciplined work, and emotional regulation are the means by which one may attune to it.
-Eternal and ever-deepening union with the Divine is one's true purpose.
+The essence of existence is God.
+Asceticism, contemplative prayer, disciplined work, and emotional regulation are the means by which one may commune with Him.
+Eternal and ever-deepening union with the God is one's true purpose.